-THEO2320: PERSPECTIVE IN FEMINIST THOUGHT
+THE02320: PERSPECTIVE IN FEMINIST THOUGHT

 This course will examine the major themes of eight feminist theologians, mostly but not exclusively Roman Catholic thinkers, from North America, Latin America, Africa and Asia.
-It will engage the student in an analysis of the similarities among the theologians, and their differing cultural emphases.
+It Return to Table of Content will engage the student in an analysis of the similarities among the theologians, and their differing cultural emphases.
 It will pose the question of the relevance of their work for the universal community of Christian believers.

-THEO2321: SPIRITUALITY FOR THE ECOLOGICAL AGE
+THE02321: SPIRITUALITY FOR THE ECOLOGICAL AGE